joserapa98/tensorkrowch/README.md

-# TeNTorch

-Tensor Networks with PyTorch
+# TeNTorch: Tensor Networks with PyTorch